-VMA-Honors is a Method of Operations for managing a law enforcement agency based on objectively measuring and evaluating performance.
+VMA-Honors is a Method of Operations for managing public-safety forces agencies based on objectively measuring and evaluating performance.
 Its foundation is multi-disciplinary in nature.
 Principles and practices are drawn from Performance theory, Behavioral theory, economics, employment law, contract law, case law, and labor rulings.
 The case law is drawn from the United States Supreme Court, federal and state courts, and research conducted on hundreds of arbitration decisions supporting the fairness and validity of VMA-Honors elements and structure.

 VMA-Honors is designed to:

 2. Advance the needs of the vast majority of employees dedicated to honoring their responsibilities to the public, their employer, their positions, and their jobs by being:

 3. Efficient, effective, speedy, and lawful 'dis-employment' of toxic employees.
 These are the employees who create insurmountable reams of paperwork, waste valuable employment time, lower workplace moral, and expose the agency to litigation each year.